Baalkikhaal/rss-feed-reader/README.md

 # About

-This is repository hosts the UI and content of an RSS feed reader.
+This repository hosts the UI and content of an RSS feed reader.

+We have used the template of osmosfeed repository.

 ## Links and references